 They are pushed to start job-hunting by countless slights and insults that build up over time.

 She goes on to that when people are seen only as “production units in human form,” this view harms both managers and the employees who are seen through this lens.
 From this vantage point, they are unable to “relax into the awareness that every problem can be solved if we can trust ourselves and other people.”

-When manager view employees as statistics or production units, it’s not only the employee’s perception of this that matters, it’s the direct impact on the manager’s ability to actually manage.
+When a manager views an employee as statistics or production units, it’s not only the employee’s perception of this that matters, it’s the direct impact on the manager’s ability to actually manage.
 When the employee feels the repeated effects of this, they are often forced out the door sooner rather than later.

 Making the wrong hiring decisions

 Harvard Business Review reports that up to 80% of employee turnover is due to bad hiring decisions.

 This, of course, puts a square emphasis on the importance of hiring the right people.

 Once you’ve ensured you have a company culture high-quality candidates can find fulfilling relationships in, and will have room for growth and development, you can then look for people that are actively seeking this culture.